-SonoVue is for diagnostic use only.
+SonoVue is a medicine for diagnostic use only.
 It is a contrast agent (it helps make internal body structures visible during imaging tests).
-SonoVue is used in tests that measure how ultrasound travels within the body because it improves the ability of the blood to create an echo.
+SonoVue is used in tests that measure how ultrasound travels within the body because it improves the ability to create an echo.
 It is only used when the results of the test without a contrast agent are inconclusive.
 SonoVue is used in:

 - echocardiography (a diagnostic test where an image of the heart is obtained).
-It is used to obtain a clearer scan of the chambers of the heart, especially of the left ventricle, in patients with suspected or confirmed coronary artery disease.
+It is used to obtain a clearer scan of the chambers of the heart, especially of the left ventricle, in adults with suspected or confirmed coronary artery disease;

 - Doppler (a diagnostic test that measures the speed of blood flow).
-SonoVue can be used in Doppler tests for large blood vessels, such as those in the head, those leading to the head or the main vein to the liver, or for smaller blood vessels such as those in lesions (areas of disease) in the breast or liver.
+SonoVue can be used in adults for Doppler tests for large blood vessels, such as those in the head, those leading to the head or the main vein to the liver, or for smaller blood vessels such as those in lesions (areas of disease) in the breast or liver;

 How is SonoVue used?

 How does SonoVue work?

-The active substance in SonoVue, sulphur hexafluoride, is a gas that is not soluble in the blood.
+The active substance in SonoVue, sulphur hexafluoride, is a gas that is not soluble in body fluids or water.
 When SonoVue is made up into a suspension, the gas is trapped in tiny bubbles called microbubbles.
 After injection, the microbubbles travel in the blood or disperse throughout the bladder, where they reflect ultrasound waves more than the surrounding tissues.
-This helps to enhance the results of tests that rely on measuring ultrasound, such as echocardiography and Doppler tests.
-The gas is removed naturally from the body through the lungs or passed out in the urine after bladder scans.
+This helps to enhance the results of tests that rely on measuring ultrasound.
+The gas is removed naturally from the blood through the lungs or passed out in the urine after bladder scans.